kawaxman/kawaxman/README.md

  👀  I’m interested in iOS software development or any position that will teach me something new!
-- 🌱 I’m currently learning Swift, Objective C, Java
+- 🌱 I’m currently learning Swift, Objective C, Scala, Python, Java

 <!---
 kawaxman/kawaxman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.